Who We Are

 Kelly’s superpower: Helping leaders discover all they are created to be.

 I take action in Oregon by learning and listening to the needs of the community.
+Everyone has a story to tell.

 I take action in Oregon walking alongside a myriad of people impacted by foster care.
 I love Oregon because it’s where I am putting down roots.
 There is no other place I’d rather be!